cpacker/MemGPT/docs/example_chat.md

 ---
 title: Example - perpetual chatbot
-excerpt: Using MemGPT to create a perpetual chatbot
+excerpt: Using Letta to create a perpetual chatbot
 category: 6580d34ee5e4d00068bf2a1d
 ---

 > 📘 Confirm your installation
 >
-> Before starting this example, make sure that you've [properly installed MemGPT](quickstart)
+> Before starting this example, make sure that you've [properly installed Letta](quickstart)

-In this example, we're going to use MemGPT to create a chatbot with a custom persona.
-MemGPT chatbots are "perpetual chatbots", meaning that they can be run indefinitely without any context length limitations.
-MemGPT chatbots are self-aware that they have a "fixed context window", and will manually manage their own memories to get around this problem by moving information in and out of their small memory window and larger external storage.
+In this example, we're going to use Letta to create a chatbot with a custom persona.
+Letta chatbots are "perpetual chatbots", meaning that they can be run indefinitely without any context length limitations.
+Letta chatbots are self-aware that they have a "fixed context window", and will manually manage their own memories to get around this problem by moving information in and out of their small memory window and larger external storage.

-MemGPT chatbots always keep a reserved space in their "core" memory window to store their `persona` information (describes the bot's personality + basic functionality), and `human` information (which describes the human that the bot is chatting with).
-The MemGPT chatbot will update the `persona` and `human` core memory blocks over time as it learns more about the user (and itself).
+Letta chatbots always keep a reserved space in their "core" memory window to store their `persona` information (describes the bot's personality + basic functionality), and `human` information (which describes the human that the bot is chatting with).
+The Letta chatbot will update the `persona` and `human` core memory blocks over time as it learns more about the user (and itself).

 ### Creating a custom persona

 First, we'll create a text file with a short persona description.
 Let's make our chatbot a life coach named "Chaz".
-We'll also include a sentence at the top of the persona block to remind MemGPT that it should actively update its own persona over time.
+We'll also include a sentence at the top of the persona block to remind Letta that it should actively update its own persona over time.
 Open a text editor on your computer, and create a file called `chaz.txt`, and enter the following text:

 ```text
 This is just the beginning of who I am.
 I should update my persona as I learn more about myself.